Base areas

 trip shape, arrival logic, and the places that make those choices easier.

-2 places The clean first-visit default when the trip should feel walkable, classic, and immediately legible.
+The clean first-visit default when the trip should feel walkable, classic, and immediately legible.

 Best for: First Boston weekends, Public Garden starts, Newbury Street, Copley, and visitors who want fewer logistics.

-6 places The business, waterfront, and Fort Point answer when convention timing or newer Boston energy matters.
+The business, waterfront, and Fort Point answer when convention timing or newer Boston energy matters.

 Best for: Conference stays, waterfront dinners, easier airport logic, and travelers who will use Fort Point repeatedly.

-3 places The game, museum, campus, and Longwood lane when the trip has a strong daytime anchor west of Back Bay.
+The game, museum, campus, and Longwood lane when the trip has a strong daytime anchor west of Back Bay.

 Best for: Fenway Park, MFA, Gardner Museum, campus weekends, hospital-adjacent stays, and indoor weather backups.

-4 places The historic, quieter, and arrival-friendly lane for Boston Common, Charles Street, and the Freedom Trail.
+The historic, quieter, and arrival-friendly lane for Boston Common, Charles Street, and the Freedom Trail.

 Best for: History-first weekends, Boston Common starts, Beacon Hill stays, and travelers who want a classic city texture.

-Dinner lanes
+Open Dinner lanes base guide ->

-3 places The Harvard and Cambridge lane when the visitor has a real campus, art, science, or family reason to leave Boston proper.
+The Harvard and Cambridge lane when the visitor has a real campus, art, science, or family reason to leave Boston proper.

 Best for: Harvard visits, Cambridge museum days, Red Line day trips, and families who want a science or campus block.